SenseNet/sncom-resources/_docs/environment.md

 category: Benchmark
 version: v7.0.0
 tags: [benchmark, preparation, environment, sn7, mongo, azure]
-description: This paper describes how to prepare an environment for the sensenet ECM Benchmark Tool with alternative BLOB storages in an NLB environment.
+description: This paper describes how to prepare an environment for the sensenet Benchmark Tool with alternative BLOB storages in an NLB environment.
 ---

-# Preparation of sensenet ECM benchmark environment
+# Preparation of sensenet benchmark environment

-This paper describes how to prepare an environment for the sensenet ECM Benchmark Tool with alternative BLOB storages in an NLB environment.
+This paper describes how to prepare an environment for the sensenet Benchmark Tool with alternative BLOB storages in an NLB environment.
 ## Using MS SQL Server with external MongoDb BLOB storage